malerba118/elementos-docs/docs/guides/atom.md

 // 12
 ```

-:::tip
+:::tip State updates should be immutable
-When setting an atom's state, we should do so immutably because elementos uses referential equality to memoize values internally.
+When setting an atom's state, we should do so immutably because internally elementos uses referential equality to memoize values.
 If we mutate state, elementos will not understand that the state has changed and observer effects will fail to run.
 :::

 ### Custom Actions